 Yet secular US DOLLAR weakness has left it below 16.00, as well as the heavier support in the 15.70 and the 15.50-.40 areas, where it failed on recent temporary recovery rallies.
 That leaves the next support into the heavy 15.10-.00 area congestion which it had slipped below previous prior to recently squeezing back above it.
 Recently failing on the renewed 'risk on' psychology had seen it also violate the next interim support in the 14.70 area (part of the major range from late-2018 through early-2020), even if there is more major support into the 14.50-.45 area it has recently tested and held.

 If those had been violated, the next significantly major support (heavy historic congestion) is not until the 14.00 area into the upper 13.00s (13.81 July 2019 almost 2-year trading low.)
 While the recent US DOLLAR rally had seen USD/ZAR ratchet back above the 15.00 area to vigorously test the 15.40-.50 range again prior to reverting to weakness, USD/ZAR had once again failed back below 15.00.
-That left 14.70 area (in the overall major range from late-2018 through early-2020) with possibly more major support into 14.50-.45 area in play.
-Even though the recent serial 'risk on' psychology shifts have left it churning above and below 15.00 of late, the current weakening may be more sustained in the context of the 'inevitability' over 'immediacy' renewed 'risk on' psychology.
+That left 14.70 area (in the overall major range from late-2018 through early-2020) next support that had been violated for the first time since late last year prior to the recent recovery.